KeyboardKit/website/collections/_features/Styling.md

 title: Styling
 ---

-While native iOS keyboards have few ways to customize the look and feel, KeyboardKit keyboards can be styled and customized to great extent.
+While native iOS keyboards have few ways to customize the look and feel, KeyboardKit keyboards can be styled and customized to great extent, using style services and view modifiers.

-KeyboardKit uses ``KeyboardStyle`` types to style its views.
-For instance, a ``KeyboardStyle.InputCallout`` style can be used to style a ``Callouts.InputCallout`` view.

 [KeyboardKit Pro][Pro] unlocks a powerful [theme engine](#pro), and many more ways to style a keyboard.

-## Keyboard Style Namespace
+## Namespace

 KeyboardKit has a ``KeyboardStyle`` namespace that contains style-related types.
-It will probably be removed in KeyboardKit 9, together with the ``KeyboardStyleService``, and replaced by view modifiers.

-## Keyboard Style Services
+## Services

 A ``KeyboardStyleService`` can provide dynamic styles for different parts of a keyboard.
 Unlike static styles, a style service can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

+This style service concept will be phased out through KeyboardKit 9 and replaced by view modifiers.

-## Color & Image Extensions
+## Colors & Images

-KeyboardKit defines additional, keyboard-specific ``Color`` and ``Image`` extensions, etc. to make it easy to create keyboards that look like a native iOS keyboard.
+KeyboardKit defines keyboard-specific ``Color`` and ``Image`` extensions, etc. that make it easy to create keyboards that look like a native iOS keyboard.

 <div class="grid col2">
     <div><img alt="Image Extensions" src="{{page.assets}}styling-images.jpg" /></div>
     <div><img alt="Color Extensions" src="{{page.assets}}styling-colors.jpg" /></div>
 </div>

-KeyboardKit defines contextual colors that take a ``KeyboardContext``, like ``keyboardBackground(for:)``, that vary the color result based on the context.
-Prefer context-based colors whenever possible.

 See the documentation for more information about colors and images, including some important information about how some colors are semi-transparent to work around a [system bug][Bug] in iOS.